Skip to main content

 The following materials have been seperated for storage and not included in the scope and contents: 3 periodicals, 3 photographs, 1 letter, 1 hometown news release, 1 newspaper clipping, and 1 daily schedule report.
 Their details are below:

-Three issues of "Peace Pathways" from Camp Magnolia (also known as Civilian Public Service Camp Number 7) were found tucked behind The Huntsville Item on page 32.
+Three issues of "Peace Pathways" from Camp Magnolia (also known as Civilian Public Service Camp Number 7), found tucked behind The Huntsville Item on page 32.
 They are Vol. III, No. 5, Vol. 3, No 10. from June 10, 1943, titled "WAGE PEACE NOW," and "EXTRA!
 EXTRA!" from Febuary 17, 1943, titled "INVASION OF TEXAS ON SCHEDULE, 2 MENTAL HOSPITALS BECKON, HUSTON, ROW MEET IN TEXAS, F.D.R.
 REMAINS IN THE WASH!!!."
 Staining suggusts they were not orginally located here; however, their orginal location in the scrapbook is unclear.

 Bibliography